About

 My true talent is writing.

-I've lost count of how many jobs I have had over the years, but I always seem to find one when I need t
+I've lost count of how many jobs I have had over the years, but I always seem to find one when I need it.

 I've seen and heard a lot over the years, and I'm sharing what I've learned here.
 I hope that it helps you.